- Why is data collected?

 Under the above legislation, we, therefore, have a legal obligation to collect, process, and share your data.
 However, to ensure you are pleased with your data being used, we will also ask you to consent to your data being used as per the document below before we formally act on your behalf.

-What data will Money Advice Ltd collect from me, and why?
+3. What data will Money Advice need and why?

-Money Advice ltd will collect data from you to allow our Licensed Insolvency Practitioner, Alexandra Clark, and her team to perform his duties in proposing your Individual Voluntary Arrangement (IVA), and managing it if approved by your creditors.
+Money Advice ltd will collect data from you to allow our Licensed Insolvency Practitioner, Gregory Mullarkey, and his team to perform his duties in proposing your Individual Voluntary Arrangement (IVA), and managing it if approved by your creditors.

 To comply with relevant Insolvency legislation, guidance, and best practice, we will require evidence to assess, analyse, and demonstrate your financial position both before and during the IVA.
 This will include, but not limited to, obtaining evidence of and keeping copies of: